-The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") under IAS 34, Interim Financial Reporting ("IAS 34") as issued by the International Accounting Standards Board ("IASB").
+The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretation Committee.

-The consolidated financial statements of the Company were approved and authorized for issue by the Board of Directors on October 20, 2014.
+The consolidated financial statements of the Company were approved and authorized for issue by the Board of Directors on October 27, 2015.